WiseGP grew out of a workshop conversation at the RCGP Conference in 2017. A packed room of GPs took a fresh look at what we do in everyday practice.

 Recognising these gaps led us to set up WiseGP, to promote, advance and sustain the knowledge work needed for everyday primary care practice.

-The WiseGP project was conceived by Professor Joanne Reeve, who now leads the work to build, scale and sustain the work.
-With financial support from the School for Primary Care Research and Health Education England Yorkshire, she welcomed a team of WiseGP Fellows, one of whom, Dr Annabelle Machin, continues to work on the project to promote WiseGP and its resources.
+The WiseGP project was conceived by Professor Joanne Reeve, who led the work to build, scale and sustain the work.
+With financial support from the School for Primary Care Research and Health Education England Yorkshire, she welcomed a team of WiseGP Fellows, one of whom, Dr Annabelle Machin, continued to work on the project for several years to develop and promote new WiseGP resources.

-WiseGP is a partnership between the Society for Academic Primary Care and the Royal College of General Practitioners.
+WiseGP was formed as a partnership between the Society for Academic Primary Care and the Royal College of General Practitioners.